 Bank Teller Job Description

-Bank teller is an entry-level position within a bank that involves dealing heavily with customers and assisting them in various transactions.
-This job carries responsibilities that require mathematical skills, customer service skills, basic computer skills, and strong attention to detail.
+A bank teller is an entry-level position that involves dealing heavily with customers and assisting them in various transactions.
+This job requires mathematical skills, customer service skills, basic computer skills, and strong attention to detail.

 Some of their responsibilities include helping customers: